Yankees Baseball Summer Camps

 What are the camp hours?

-Note: a Yankees Baseball Camps uniform and hat will be provided to each player during the morning of the first day of camp.
+A Yankees Baseball Summer Camps uniform and hat will be provided to each player on the first day of camp.

 - Baseball glove